feat-agency/vite-convert-images/README.md

 - 🧩 Image conversion runs only while the Vite dev server is active.

 - ⚡ It processes new or updated images on the fly — no need to restart the server.

-- 🧱 During vite build, you can optionally disable or replace it with your own image optimization step if needed.

 This approach ensures that the plugin: